Graph-based Time Series Clustering for End-to-End Hierarchical Forecasting: Graph-based Hierarchical Clustering and Forecasting

 \section{Graph-based Hierarchical Clustering and Forecasting}

 This section presents our approach to graph-based hierarchical time series forecasting.
-We start by discussing how to incorporate the hierarchical structure of the problem into a graph-based neural architecture; then, we show how the hierarchical structure can be directly learned from data by exploiting trainable graph pooling methods.
-Finally, we introduce an appropriate forecasting reconciliation mechanism to obtain forecasts coherent w.r.t.\ the learned hierarchy.
+We start by discussing how to incorporate the hierarchical structure of the problem into a graph-based neural architecture~(Sec.~\ref{sec:hierarchical-forecasting}); then, we focus on our target setting and show how the hierarchical structure can be directly learned from data by exploiting trainable graph pooling operators~(Sec.~\ref{sec:end-to-end-cbaf}).
+Finally, we introduce an appropriate forecasting reconciliation mechanism to obtain forecasts coherent w.r.t.\ the learned hierarchy~(Sec.~\ref{sec:forecasting-reconciliation}).